 One of the less strenuous ways to get the blood pumping, ziplining is an awesome activity that combines giving you fantastic views of Aotearoa’s incredible scenery from a bird’s eye view, while giving you a dose of action as you whip through the air at exhilarating speeds.
 Ziplining is probably the lowest impact and exertion activity on this list, making it the ideal choice if you bruise a little easier than others and don’t want to get bashed around by rapids.
 Waiheke’s EcoZip is probably NZ’s best known zipline course, but there are several companies in Rotorua, Queenstown and other spots dotted around the country where you can get your Flying Fox fix.

-Of course, you can’t make a list of Aotearoa’s greatest adventure activities without mentioning maybe our signature sport; the bungy jump.
+Of course, you can’t make a list of Aotearoa’s greatest thrill seeking adventure activities without mentioning maybe our signature sport; the bungy jump.
 Pioneered by Kiwi AJ Hackett back in the 80’s, the bungy is practically synonymous with New Zealand tourism.
 The big kahuna of NZ bungy is the Nevis bungy, which drops adventurer a staggering 134m, but there are a whole host of great sites, including of course, the Auckland Harbour Bridge, to throw yourself off with only a bit of rubber dangling at your feet.
 You can’t call yourself a true New Zealand adventurer until you’ve done a bungy; it’s practically a rite of passage.

 Top image credit: Stewart Nimmo / Development West Coast